 Your therapist can often work over Skype, but in some issues, or with some people, it is necessary to work in person.
 Your therapist will be able to let you know.

 What conditions won't you treat?

 Some problems require specialized training that your therapist may not be interested in becoming an expert in.
 Examples could be addictions, sexual abuse, and so on.
-Or your therapist might feel his general training simply isn't focused enough for your specialized problem.
-He would refer you to another therapist, or you could choose one from the list, if you wished to continue with a peak states therapist.
+Or your therapist might feel that their general training simply isn't focused enough for your specialized problem.
+They would refer you to another therapist, or you could choose one from the list, if you wished to continue with a Peak States therapist.

 Should I be seeing this type of therapist?

 That is a very good question.
 Trauma therapists specialize in eliminating issues that you don't feel calm about.
 They are typically not guidance counselors, although they may act as relationship counselors while they are healing the issue in the relationship.
-You can discuss this with your therapist - remember, he will be making a 'pay for results' agreement with you, and so he is really motivated to achieve results with you or find you help elsewhere.
+You can discuss this with your therapist - remember, they will be making a 'pay for results' agreement with you, and so they are really motivated to achieve results with you or find you help elsewhere.

 What is going to happen in my first, 'get to know each other' appointment?